CASE STUDY

 Solution

-Following a competitive tender, Coriolis was engaged to “develop a long term strategy and implementation plan for enhanced agricultural production and employment, focused on expansion, diversification and intensification.”
-Coriolis was chosen, in part, due to our unique approach to the question.
+“Develop a long-term strategy and implementation plan for enhanced agricultural production and employment, focused on expansion, diversification, and intensification.”

 What we did